Allison Taylor-Levine

 “A lot of these (partners) are smaller newsrooms that might only have one or two people in their newsroom.
 Maybe they’re hearing about a great story idea, or they know their community needs information about a specific issue, but they don’t have the capacity to do that.
 We talk in those editorial meetings about how we can work together.”

-Allison Levine, CEO of Local Journalism Initiative, can discusses how LJI’s Delaware Journalism Collaborative, which has brought more than 25 partners throughout the state together to report on polarization and possible solutions, strengthens local journalism in Delaware and our democracy.
+Allison Taylor Levine, CEO of Local Journalism Initiative, discusses how LJI’s Delaware Journalism Collaborative, which has brought more than 25 partners throughout the state together to report on polarization and possible solutions, strengthens local journalism in Delaware and our democracy.

 More Episodes